Metonymi/we3tasks/README.md

  # Metonymi features

-Download and extract the Metonymi representations for the datasets [here](https://s3-us-west-2.amazonaws.com/metonymipublic/we3tasks_features12.tar.gz)
+Download and extract the Metonymi representations for the datasets [here](https://s3-us-west-2.amazonaws.com/metonymipublic/we3tasks_features12.tar.gz) inside the we3tasks repo.

 These files are torch files and can be inspected in python as follows: